firecracker-microvm/firecracker/docs/jailer.md

 * It’s up to the user to load balance VM placement among multiple NUMA nodes (if present), using the ```--node``` command line argument.
 * The user must also manage any further fine tuning of resource partitioning via cgroups (most likely the ones created by the jailer), or any other means.
 * It’s up to the user to handle cleanup after running the jailer.
 One way to do this involves registering handlers with the cgroup **notify_on_release** mechanism, while being wary about potential race conditions (the instance crashing before the subscription process is complete, for example).
+* Seccomp filtering is currently disabled by default and needs to be enabled by setting the `USE_SECCOMP` environment variable due to a bug in the Linux kernel.
+Enabling it might cause slowness as a result of an increased number of page faults.

 ## Caveats